ethanburrell/Blog/_posts/2017-02-16-Moving-Averages.md

 ![alt text](/blog/public/images/Moving-Averages-1/Price vs Global Average.jpg "Global Average")

 This is a graph of the price vs. the *global average*.
-The global average is the average of the price over a time period, the sum of all of the points on the "Price" line divided by the number of days.
-This is a great way to compare stocks over a specific period of time, but not necessarily usefule to visualize the activity of a stock over the short term.
+The global average is the average price over a time period.
+The global average is the sum of all of the points on the "Price" line divided by the number of days.
+This is a great way to compare stocks over a specific period of time, but not necessarily useful to generalize the activity of a stock over the recent past.
 That's where a moving average comes in.

 ![alt text](/blog/public/images/Moving-Averages-1/Price vs. Moving Average.jpg "Moving Average")